hdfchain/hdfwallet/rpc/documentation/api.md

 #### `PublishTransaction`

-The `PublishTransaction` method publishes a signed, serialized transaction to the Decred network.
+The `PublishTransaction` method publishes a signed, serialized transaction to the Hdfchain network.
 If the transaction spends any of the wallet's unspent outputs or creates a new output controlled by the wallet, it is saved by the wallet and republished later if it or a double spend are not mined.